consentsam/project-ledger-docs/CURL-EXAMPLES.md

-# ProjectLedger API - Curl Examples
+# LearnLedger API - Curl Examples

-This document provides curl command examples for using the ProjectLedger API.
+This document provides curl command examples for using the LearnLedger API.

 ## User Registration and Profile